1242035/spree/guides/src/content/developer/core/shipments.md

 The process of determining shipments for an order is triggered by calling `create_proposed_shipments` on an `Order` object while transitioning to the `delivery` state during checkout.
 This process will first delete any existing shipments for an order and then determine the possible shipments available for that order.

-`create_proposed_shipments` will initially call `Spree::Stock::Coordinator.new(@order).packages`.
+`create_proposed_shipments` will initially call `Viauco::Stock::Coordinator.new(@order).packages`.
 This will return an array of packages.
-In order to determine which items belong in which package when they are being built, Spree uses an object called a `Splitter`, described in more detail [below](#the-packer).
+In order to determine which items belong in which package when they are being built, Viauco uses an object called a `Splitter`, described in more detail [below](#the-packer).

 After obtaining the array of available packages, they are converted to shipments on the order object.
 Shipping rates are determined and inventory units are created during this process as well.